CapsCollective/siege-engine/README.md

 4. Push to the branch (`git push origin cool-new-feature`)
 5. Create a new pull request for it!

-If you want to contribute to the project, be sure to review the **contribution guidelines**.
+If you want to contribute to the project, be sure to review the [contribution guidelines](CONTRIBUTING.md) for more info on adhering to the project's standards.
 This project adheres to the [Contributor Covenant code of conduct](CODE_OF_CONDUCT.md), and by contributing, interacting, or otherwise participating in it, you are expected to uphold this code.

 We use GitHub issues for tracking requests and bugs where possible, please use the GitHub discussions forum for help, general questions and other discourse.